1. Home

 Sending the signature

-The signature, nonce and timestamp must be sent in the HTTP headers of the request.
+The signature, the nonce and the timestamp must be sent in the HTTP headers of the request.

-X-Timestamp The timestamp at which the signature was generated
+The timestamp at which the signature was created

 Examples